 I sat on the sand for a while and watched some boats in the distance before I took my shoes off and went for a paddle.
 The small kiosk/café was empty apart from the assistant so I grabbed a bottle of water and headed back down towards the water to collect shells.

-After an hour of chilled out bliss, I decided to continue on round the island towards my next stop of Belvoir Bay – another perfectly white and deserted beach.
+After an hour of chilled out bliss, I decided to continue on around the island towards my next stop of Belvoir Bay – another perfectly white and deserted beach.
 The Bay is much smaller than Shell Beach and sheltered, with another small kiosk serving drinks and snacks.
 I didn’t stay for very long – I wanted to make sure I saw the little church and had time to grab a drink in the Mermaid Tavern and Ship Inn before I had to get the boat back.

 The path from Belvoir Bay to St Tugual’s Chapel, through a shaded, wooded area of the island was a nice break from the sun.
 I hadn’t worn any sunscreen and I was starting to think that I may have caught a little of what the locals call the “Herm Burn”!